 - a.
 The normal academic year of the FGSR is composed of three 4-month semesters running from September 1 to August 31.
-Full-time students will normally complete their studies through a series of consecutive 4-month semesters. (e.g., three semesters will constitute 12 months of continuous full-time study; six semesters will constitute 24 months of continuous full-time study). - b.
-The FGSR has established normal minimum (often referred to as the residency period) and maximum completion times for each program (see following table).
-Normally, full-time (FT) students will complete their program within the defined time periods.
-For part-time (PT) students, the minimum period will be double that defined for FT students. - c.
-If a student (FT or PT) does not complete the program within the minimum period, they must be registered as a FT continuing or a PT continuing student until they complete the program, provided they do not exceed the maximum time for completion of a program. - d.
-If a student (FT or PT) does not complete their program within the maximum period, they are not entitled to continue their program, unless they have applied for and been granted an extension (see Academic Regulation 20 in the 2016-17 Graduate Calendar
+Full-time students will normally complete their studies through a series of consecutive 4- month semesters. (e.g., three semesters will constitute 12 months of continuous full-time study; six semesters will constitute 24 months of continuous full-time study). - b.
+The FGSR has established normal minimum (often referred to as residency period) and maximum completion times for each program (see following table).
+Normally, Full-Time (FT) students will complete their program within the defined time periods.
+For Part-Time (PT) students, the minimum period will be double that defined for FT students.

+- c.
+If a student (FT or PT) does not complete the program within the minimum period, they must be registered as a FT Continuing or PT Continuing student until they complete the program, provided they do not exceed the maximum time for completion of a program - d.
+If a student (FT or PT) does not complete their program within the maximum period, they are not entitled to continue their program, unless they have applied for and been granted an Extension to their graduate program (see Graduate Academic Regulation 20).

-Minimum and Maximum Time-for-Completion of Programs
+Time for-Completion of Graduate Programs